"""Frechet mean.

 weights = gs.ones((n_points,))

-mean = points[0] if init_point is None else init_point
+mean = points[0] if self.init_point is None else self.init_point

 if n_points == 1: